Andrflor/EnvyVim/docs/quickstart.md

 ## User Custom

-Thinkvim will generate `.thinkvim.d` folder under your home path,This folder will has two files `plugins.yaml` and `init.vim`
+Envyvim will generate `.config/envyvim` folder under your home path,This folder will has two files `plugins.yaml` and `init.vim`

 ## Custom leaderkey and localleader key